Modulation-induced long-range magnon bound states in one-dimensional optical lattices: Abstract

 \section{Abstract}

-We study two magnons in a spin chain under a gradient magnetic field with nearest-neighbor interaction and periodically driven hopping.
-In the resonant condition where the driven frequency matches and smoothes the potential bias, the system respects the translational invariance in both space and time in the rotating frame, and thus we can develop a Floquet-Bloch band theory for two magnons.
-We find a new kind of bound states with relative distance at two sites, apart from the conventional bound state with relative distance at one site.
-Such novel bound state indicates the modulation-induced next-nearest-neighbor interaction, which can be analytically explained by an effective Hamiltonian via the many-body perturbation theory.
-The effective interaction can be tuned as positive or negative one.
-When the nearest-neighbor interaction equals to the driven frequency, the two kinds of bound state become mixed with each other.
-We also propose to use quantum walks to probe the effective long-range magnon-magnon bound states.
+Ultracold two-level atoms in optical lattices offer an excellent experimental platform to explore magnon excitations [Fukuhara \emph{et al} 2013 \emph{Nat.
+Phys.} \textbf{9}, 235; Fukuhara \emph{et al} 2013 \emph{Nature} \textbf{502}, 76].
+Here, we investigate how gradient magnetic field and periodically modulated tunneling strength affect the two-magnon excitations in these ultracold atomic systems.
+In the resonant condition where the driving frequency matches and smooths the potential bias, the system gains translational invariance in both space and time in the rotating frame, and thus we can develop a Floquet-Bloch band theory for two magnons.
+We find a new kind of bound states with relative distance no less than two sites, apart from the conventional bound states with relative distance at one site, which indicates the modulation-induced long-range interaction.
+We analytically derive an effective Hamiltonian via the many-body perturbation theory for a deeper understanding of such novel bound states and explore the interplay between these two types of bound states.
+Moreover, we propose to probe modulation-induced bound states via quantum walks.
+Our study not only provides a scheme to form long-range magnon bound states, but also lays a cornerstone for engineering exotic quantum states in multi-particle Floquet systems.